AlexSkrypnyk/drupal_extension_scaffold/README.md

 ### Browsing SQLite database
 To browse the contents of created SQLite database (located at `/tmp/site_[MODULE_NAME].sqlite`), use [DB Browser for SQLite](https://sqlitebrowser.org/).

+---

+For an end-to-end website DevOps setup, check out [DrevOps](https://drevops.com) - Build, Test, Deploy scripts for Drupal using Docker and CI/CD